mediar-ai/screenpipe/examples/typescript/pipe-email-daily-log/README.md

 2. [create app specific password](https://support.google.com/accounts/answer/185833?hl=en) in your google account that will be used to send yourself emails

-3. configure pipe in the app ui, save, enable, restart screenpipe recording
+3. configure pipe in the app ui, save, enable, restart screenpipe recording (you can config to either receive a mail a day or several every x hours)

 <img width="1312" alt="Screenshot 2024-09-25 at 18 16 54" src="https://github.com/user-attachments/assets/9669b2f1-c67d-4055-9e03-067c67fb51f8">